Serbs of White Carniola: Culture

 Today, fewer than 200 individuals in White Carniola carry Serb ancestry, but they self-identify as Slovene.
 Gravestones now use Latin script (not Cyrillic), and villages like Miliči host mixed cultural festivals emphasizing regional Belokranjska identity over Serb roots.

 Language

 Serbian is "passively known" at best, heard in rare phrases like folk songs, but daily life is entirely Slovene.

 Religion

-Bojanci, Marindol, Miliči, and Paunoviči use to be predominately Eastern Orthodox villages.
+Bojanci, Marindol, Miliči, and Paunoviči use to be predominantly Eastern Orthodox villages.
 The Serbian Orthodox Church gradually ceased to play any significant role in the area; Orthodox churches exist in Bojanci and Miliči, while the parish of Miliči include Marindol and Paunoviči.
 The churches have been without priests for a long time: Miliči had their priest until 1950, while nowadays the priest comes only for the biggest religious holidays from Moravice and Gomirje Monastery, both in neighboring Croatia.
 Serbian Orthodox churches in the area are: